zipCoder933/Xbuilders/notes/Blocks Entities and Items.md

 Example: Items.DIAMOND_SWORD is an Item, which represents the diamond sword itself, not its count or state.

 ### ItemStack:
 Represents an instance of an item with specific data such as:
 - quantity
 - durability
 - NBT (Named Binary Tag) data.
-    - NBT (Named Binary Tag) data on an ItemStack can significantly affect the item's properties, depending on the item type.

 It can hold multiple items of the same type in a stack, hence the name ItemStack.
 Example: An ItemStack of 5 diamond swords with specific durability values and enchantments.
 Each ItemStack can also be empty or have different quantities of the same item.

 ### Key Differences:
 Item is the base type, the blueprint of an item.
 It defines properties shared by all items of that type.
 ItemStack is the actual "container" holding a specific amount of an item, its state, and additional metadata like enchantments or custom names.

+### About NBT data:
+NBT (Named Binary Tag) data on an ItemStack can significantly affect the item's properties, depending on the item type.
+Comparison of NBT and JSON:
+- Both NBT and JSON can represent complex, nested data structures.
+- They both use a system of keys (or names) and corresponding values to store information.
+- JSON is human-readable, while NBT, although not as easily readable in its binary format, can be represented in a similar way using text format for inspection.
+- NBT is stored in a binary format, making it faster to read and write compared to the text-based format of JSON.
+- NBT supports a wider variety of primitive data types (e.g., byte, short, int, long, float, double, byte array) while JSON primarily supports strings, numbers, booleans, arrays, and objects.
+- NBT is generally more compact than JSON when serialized as binary, which makes it more efficient for storage and loading in Minecraft.